-- Candied Pecans: toast pecans in a frying pan over medium heat until fragrant and slightly brown, about 5 minutes.
+- Toast the pecans in a frying pan over medium heat until fragrant and slightly brown, about 5 minutes.
 Be careful not to burn them.

-- Add water, sugar, salt and a good dose of pepper.
+- Add the water, sugar, salt and pepper.
 Cook, stirring frequently until water has evaporated, about 5 minutes.

 - Place pecans on a plate and break apart any pieces that are stuck together.
-Keep stirring them occasionally until they have cooled completely.
+Keep stirring them occasionally until they have cooled completely.w

-- Salad: place kale in a bowl and drizzle with a little olive oil.
+- Place the baby kale in a bowl and drizzle with a little olive oil.
 Massage the oil into the kale using your hands for 1 minute (don't miss this step!)

-- Add vinegar and toss to coat.
-Add remaining ingredients, setting aside a handful of candied pecans and pomegranate seeds to garnish with, and gently toss salad.
+- Add a splash of vinegar and toss to coat.
+Add the pea shoots, pomegranate seeds and the candied pecans and gently toss the salad.